Ahmad-Zaky/folio_okapi_local_environment/README.md

 * `xmllint` linux tool to process xml files. [click here](https://github.com/AtomLinter/linter-xmllint?tab=readme-ov-file#linter-installation)
 * `lsof` linux tool to check process by port number. [click here](https://ioflood.com/blog/install-lsof-command-linux/)
 * `docker` docker tool to run modules instead of running it within a process on the host machine. [click here](https://docs.docker.com/engine/install/)
 * `netstat` its a linux tool used for displaying network connections, routing tables, interface statistics, masquerade connections, and multicast memberships.
-However, starting from Ubuntu 20.04, netstat is considered deprecated in favor of the ss command.
+However, starting from Ubuntu 20.04, netstat is considered deprecated in favor of the ss command [Click here](https://www.tecmint.com/install-netstat-in-linux/).

 > First you need to run this command `sudo docker compose up --build -d` to build and run the containers inside `docker-compose.yml` file which has these services, be aware that you may not need all services located in the `docker-compose.yml` file, the basic services you need are (`postgres`, `kafka`, `zookeeper`).